Alchem-Lab/drtmh/README.md

 **Prepare for running:**

+Two files:
-Two files, `config.xml`, `hosts.xml` must be used to configure the running of RCC.  `config.xml` provides benchmark specific configuration, while `hosts.xml` provides the topology of the cluster.
+`config.xml`, `hosts.xml` must be used to configure the running of RCC.
+`config.xml` provides benchmark specific configuration, while `hosts.xml` provides the topology of the cluster.

 The samples of these two files are listed in `${PATH_TO_RCC}/scripts` .